Many or all companies we feature compensate us. Compensation and editorial

 Should I work with the IRS directly or hire a tax relief firm?

-You have two main options: handle your tax relief directly with the IRS or hire a professional tax relief company.
-Here are the pros and cons of both options.
+You have two main options: handle your tax relief with the IRS or hire a professional tax relief company.

-Pros and cons of hiring a tax relief company
+Here are the pros and cons of working with a tax relief firm.

 Pros